PowerLoom/docs/docs/participate/testnet-phase2.md

 # Testnet Phase 2

 ## Overview
 Phase 2 of the Powerloom testnet emphasizes user engagement in on-chain activities to assess the network's resilience.
 Participants are encouraged to interact with the network by signaling on-chain data, which is then captured by Powerloom Snapshotters.
-Users are rewarded for their involvement in various on-chain tasks designed to rigorously test the protocol's data capture capabilities.
+Users are rewarded for their involvement in various on-chain tasks designed.

 ## Key Activities
 Participants engage in multiple on-chain activities on Mercle, a partner platform.
 These include bridging assets from Ethereum to Polygon zkEVM, swapping assets, and providing liquidity.
-The data generated from these actions is integral to enhancing Powerloom's on-chain data pipeline.

 ## Partnerships
 For Phase 2, Powerloom collaborated with several partners: